TannerCoker/SpaceAdventure3398/README.md

 * Team: We were able to reach an agreement on game design decisions early on.
 We have produced artifacts for our project, including design documents and functional game components.

-* Team: We developed our own game assets instead of using online resources.
+* Team: We developed our own game assets instead of using online assets.
 As a result, we do not have to worry about copyright issues when we make our game available.

 * Team: Games have many components, so it was easy to partition the work among our team members with minimal dependency.